-Engage - Engage the person at risk in a personable way, use eye contact, give your full attention, don't act distracted.

-- Explore Explore their situation from his or her point of view by encouraging the open expression of their personal concerns.
+- personable way, use eye contact, give your full attention, don't act distracted. - her point of view by encouraging the open expression of their personal concerns.
 Show that you want to understand their feelings. - Identify Identify whether or not the person is currently thinking about suicide.
 As you learn more about the persons thoughts and feelings, you may get more clues that he or she is considering suicide.
-Be direct, ask questions: "Are you thinking about suicide"?
+Be direct, ask questions: "Are you thinking about suicide?"
 This can give the person at-risk permission to talk about his or her suicidal thoughts and possible plans.